 Can the DOT Legally Search My Backpack?

 There are a few exceptions to the rule that a DOT officer needs reasonable suspicion or a warrant to search a driver's personal belongings.
-For example, the officer may be able to search the driver's belongings if the driver consents to the search.
+For example, the officer may be able to explore the driver's belongings if the driver consents to the search.
 The officer may also be able to search the driver's belongings if the driver is under arrest.

 What Authority Does the DOT Have?